Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins

-In this supplementary material, we provide details of the calculation for the mean-field lattice free energy for a solution of tetramers, dimers and solvent.
+In this supplementary material, we provide a summary of the experimental system and the details of the calculation for the mean-field lattice free energy for a solution of tetramers, dimers and solvent.
 We then discuss how to obtain the phase diagrams, the roles of the complexes and the specific details of the comparison of two mixtures, one consisting of hexamers, dimers and solvent and the other of tetramers, dimers and solvent, to elucidate the role of valency in the phase separation process.
+Finally, we discuss the behavior of the minima of phase diagram in a simple two-component system, a summary of the numerical solution and the simplified model along the symmetry axis.